manuGil/lecture-notes/swc-notes/shell-notes.md

 > command waits for input from the command line.
 Use *CTL + C* to cancel the command

 #### Which file contains the fewest lines?

 > What we need to do to find an aswers using the CLI?
-Which stemps?
+Which steps?
 Ask participants to think
 > We will explore some commands that can help us in finding an answer.

 a.
 Save command's output to a file